All about backups: are you in danger?

 First of all, we must consider the frequency of backup.
 There is no “right answer” that applies to all cases.
 For some sites, one backup per month will be sufficient.
 In other cases, it could be one per week or one per day.
 We even offer a “real-time” backup solution.
 What matters is to have an adequate frequency according to your needs.

 Then, it is necessary to ensure that the backup is automated.
-Forget the backup copy started manually by a colleague.
+Forget the backup manually started by a colleague.
 Memory is a faculty that forgets and the automatic triggering of your backups is essential.

 Then, it is crucial that the backup is kept on a remote server.
 In other words, the backup must not be located on the same server as your website.